-With an ear for the fans and a penchant for capturing the big moments in a uniquely entertaining, accurate and punchy manner, Dwayne Russell is at the intersection of Australian sport like few other broadcasters.
+Dwayne Russell has an ear for the fans and a penchant for capturing the big moments in a uniquely entertaining, accurate and punchy manner.

 Across the AFL season, Russell is an integral part of Fox Footy’s AFL coverage, calling matches around Australia as he has done since 2007.
 He is a vibrant and accurate commentator whose turn of phrase and passion shines when the game is at peak intensity.